sambanova/ai-starter-kit/prompt_engineering/README.md

 To use the starter kit, follow these steps:

-1. Choose the LLM to use from the options available under **Model Selection** (Currently, only Llama2 70B is available).
+1. Choose the LLM to use from the options available under **Model Selection** (Currently, only Llama2 70B and Llama3 8B are available).
 You'll see a description of the architecture, prompting tips, and the metatag format required to optimize the model's performance.

 2. In **Use Case for Sample Prompt**, select a template.
 You have the following choices: